Have you ever thought of living in Mexico as an expat? Is it safe to live in Mexico?

-Outside of our neighborhood walls, I have to vigilant and aware of my surroundings.
-Even in the parking lot of the grocery store, as my friend was robbed there.
+Outside of our neighborhood walls, I have to be vigilant and aware of my surroundings.
+Even in the grocery store’s parking lot, as my friend was robbed there.
 All the schools are behind walls and gates, too, with guards.

 How to take a road trip around Mexico?

 Additionally, if you are taking a road trip around Mexico, pay attention to state department warnings, such as traveling during daylight hours and staying on the Cuotas.
 Cuotas, or toll roads, are typically safer than Libres (freeways).

 We’ve driven all over central Mexico, we’ve had friends take the night bus to and from Ixtapa, without any problems.

 We’ve also driven in some sketchy areas of our town without encountering problems (though I did see a guy getting beat up mid-day, which was really distressing).

 How to drive in Mexico?

 There are a couple of things to know before driving around Mexico.